orientwalt/tendermint/docs/spec/reactors/pex/pex.md

 ## Discovery

 Peer discovery begins with a list of seeds.

-When we don't have enough peers, we

-1. ask existing peers
-2. dial seeds if we're not dialing anyone currently
+When we have no peers, or have been unable to find enough peers from existing ones, we dial a randomly selected seed to get a list of peers to dial.

 On startup, we will also immediately dial the given list of `persistent_peers`, and will attempt to maintain persistent connections with them.
 If the connections die, or we fail to dial, we will redial every 5s for a few minutes, then switch to an exponential backoff schedule, and after about a day of trying, stop dialing the peer.

-As long as we have less than `MaxNumOutboundPeers`, we periodically request additional peers from each of our own and try seeds.
+So long as we have less than `MaxNumOutboundPeers`, we periodically request additional peers from each of our own.
+If sufficient time goes by and we still can't find enough peers, we try the seeds again.

 ## Listening